Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with an OBP of .417, plus a team-best slugging percentage of .585.
+- Freeman leads Los Angeles with 163 hits and an OBP of .415, plus a team-best slugging percentage of .584.

-- Among qualified hitters in MLB play, he ranks second in batting average, second in on-base percentage, and fourth in slugging.
+- He ranks second in batting average, second in on base percentage, and third in slugging among qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.